Home

 Founder of V3 Technologies

-With nearly 25 years of consulting, executive, private equity, and board of directors experience, Dr. Cory is a recognized leader in the energy and infrastructure sectors of North America.
-Subsequent to tenures as a professor (PhD in Business Strategy with a specialization in Finance / Economics at Texas A&M University) and as a strategy consultant with Deloitte Consulting, Ken served as the global chief strategy officer, including new business development and new technologies, for two Fortune 300 global energy companies – TXU Corporation, a $40 billion global power and gas utility headquartered in Dallas, Texas, and Calpine Corporation, a $23 billion independent power and gas production company based in San Jose, California.
-Ken then accepted a role as Executive Vice President of Finance and Administration for EPCOR Utilities, a $7 billion power and water company in Edmonton, Canada.
-While at EPCOR, he crafted and helped lead the execution of a restructuring plan that included the IPO spin off of a $4 billion power company – the first major North American IPO following the financial market crisis of 2008-2009.
-Ken then spent over five years as a Wall Street executive working for Apollo Global Management then as an independent advisor / principal for large scale energy transactions.
-As an academician, Dr. Cory was voted “Most Outstanding Professor” in the College of Business at Texas A&M University, and he has also published multiple peer reviewed articles on business strategy and economics.
+With over 25 years of C-suite executive, Wall Street, engineering, consulting, and Board of Director experience, Dr. Cory is a recognized leader and innovator in the power, energy, and infrastructure sectors of North America.
+Subsequent to tenures as a professor (Ph.D. in Business Strategy, spec.
+Finance) and as a strategy consultant with Deloitte in the North American Energy Group, Dr. Cory served as the head of global strategy (incl. strategy, financial planning, corporate development, restructuring, risk) for two Fortune 300 companies (TXU and Calpine) before serving as Executive Vice President for EPCOR Utilities, a $7 billion power and water utility in Edmonton, Canada, where his direct reports included the CFO, SVP Strategy, CIO, VP Supply Chain, VP Risk / Internal Audit, and the VP Environment, Health, & Safety.
+While at EPCOR, Dr. Cory crafted and led the execution of a restructuring plan that included the IPO spin-off of a $4 billion power company – the first major North American IPO following the financial market crisis of 2008-2009.
+Dr. Cory then spent over five years as a Wall Street executive working for Apollo Global Management and then as an independent adviser / principal for large-scale power and utility transactions.

-Overall, Dr. Cory has taught, consulted to, managed, led, financed, and governed strategy, finance, and operations for both multi-billion dollar and entrepreneurial power and infrastructure companies at the highest levels across a diverse set of geographies and regulatory environments.
+Dr. Cory has taught university-level strategy and finance as well as consulted to, managed, led, financed, and governed both multi-billion dollar and entrepreneurial power, water, and infrastructure companies at the highest levels across a diverse set of geographies and regulatory environments.

 Home town: Tampa, Florida, USA